Kentico/.github/profile/README.md

 ## Getting support for open-source projects

-**Disclaimer:** Please note that the level of provided support is always determined by the LICENSE file of a given open-source project.
-Unless stated otherwise, Kentico Software does not provide support nor testing for open source software.
-OS projects are developed by volunteers and maintained by Kentico employees in their spare time.
-The software is distributed as it is, without any guarantee.
+**Disclaimer:** Please note that the level of provided support is always determined by the `Support` section of a project's `README.md` file.
+You can review the various [levels of support](https://github.com/Kentico/Home/blob/main/SUPPORT.md) that Kentico provides for open source projects.

 - Use GitHub Issues on each project repository for submitting bugs and feature requests related to OS projects.
 - Use [Kentico DevNet](https://devnet.kentico.com/questions-answers) to ask questions about using Kentico's OS projects.

-- You can also use [Stack Overflow](https://stackoverflow.com/) to ask questions about Kentico's projects.
-Make sure you label them with the [`kentico-xperience`](https://stackoverflow.com/questions/ask?tags=kentico-xperience), or [`kentico`](https://stackoverflow.com/questions/ask?tags=kentico) tag to make it easy for the community to find them.
+Security concerns are covered in the [SECURITY.md](https://github.com/Kentico/Home/blob/main/SECURITY.md) file.

-Read [CONTRIBUTING.md](https://github.com/Kentico/Home/blob/master/CONTRIBUTING.md#where-to-get-support) for more info on getting support.
+Read [CONTRIBUTING.md](https://github.com/Kentico/Home/blob/main/CONTRIBUTING.md) for more info on contributing to Kentico's open source projects.

 ## Code of Conduct

-The Kentico team is committed to fostering a welcoming community, therefore all our projects has adopted the [Contributor Covenant Code of Conduct](https://github.com/Kentico/Home/blob/master/CODE_OF_CONDUCT.md).
-If you have any additional questions or comments, you can contact us directly at devrel@kentico.com.
+The Kentico team is committed to fostering a welcoming community, therefore all our projects has adopted the [Contributor Covenant Code of Conduct](https://github.com/Kentico/Home/blob/main/CODE_OF_CONDUCT.md).
+If you have any additional questions or comments, you can contact us directly at <https://community.kentico.com/support>.

-> :information_source: **All repositories related to Kontent.ai are migrated under [Kontent.ai organization](https://github.com/kontent-ai) in case you can't find a repository you're looking for**.